iAmBrig12/REU_AI_Thermography/README.md

 ### description: Original attempt at Thermography project by other people

 ### Underdeveloped Attempts Folder:
-### description: This project attempted different network topologies and approaches.
-These attempts were not as fully developed as the final models.
+### description: This project has many attempts at different network topologies and approaches.
+These attempts were not nearly as developed as the final models.

 #### data Folder:
 ### description: This contains all of the data we had been given; however, the latest data we used was the data_3nm.xlsx file that is not in this folder.